en

 Otsuka Shokaiji Temple Hydrandreas

-Otsuka Shokaiji Temple hydrangeas.
+Some of the Otsuka Shokaiji Temple’s hydrangeas varieties.
 Image via Inazawa Tourism website

 Otsuka Shokaiji Temple (大塚性海寺)